-If you compare action vs. non action words you can easily see the difference.
-Following are explanations, reasons to use one or the other, and lots of examples.
+If you compare action vs. non-action words in a sentence you can easily see the difference.
+Following are explanations of these types of verb, reasons to use one or the other, and lots of examples.

 Action words, or action verbs, simply express an action.
-The action is something you are doing and includes sleeping, thinking, sitting, and napping, even though you are not active.
+The action is something the subject of the sentence or clause is doing and includes sleeping, sitting, and napping—so even though there is no movement, there is still an action.
 Other examples are:

-When you are writing, you have to choose between action vs. non action words.
+When you are writing, you have to choose between using action or non-action words.
 This decision will depend on what kind of writing you are doing.
-When you write in the active voice, your sentences will be more positive and concise.
-The active voice adds impact to your writing and makes it stronger.
-Using action words is part of the process of active writing.
-Another part is having the subject doing the action, and not having the action done to the subject.
+When you write in the active voice, it adds impact to your writing and makes it stronger.
+Your sentences will be more positive and concise.
+Using action words is part of the process of active writing, where the subject is doing the action.
+When you use the passive voice, the action is done to the subject.
+Using non-action words, your sentence is less dynamic.
 Here are some examples:

-If you are writing a mystery story or novel, you may deliberately be vague.
-You may want to place emphasis on “the painting that was taken” rather than on who is responsible, especially if you won’t reveal that information until later in the book or story.
-Crime reports often have to be written in the passive voice because all the facts were not available.
+If you are writing a mystery story or novel, you may want to be deliberately vague.
+You may want to place emphasis on “the painting that was taken” rather than on who is responsible, as you won’t reveal that information until later in the book or story.
+Crime reports often have to be written in the passive voice because all the facts are not available.
 You would have to say “the store was robbed” if you don’t know who did it yet.

 Five of the following sentences are active and five are passive.
-Remember that the state of being verbs are usually used in passive sentences, like: are, am, were, is, was, and has been.
-Also pay attention to the person or thing doing the action.
+Remember that the state of being verbs (are, am, were, is, was, and has been) are used in passive sentences.
+Also to identify an action word pay attention to the person or thing doing the action.

-Answers: The odd numbered questions are active, and the even numbered ones are passive.
+Answers: The odd numbered sentences are active, and the even numbered ones are passive.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!